Michael Harris II Preview, Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- He ranks 16th in batting average, 66th in on base percentage, and 59th in slugging among the qualifying hitters in baseball.
+- Among qualified hitters in baseball, he ranks 13th in batting average, 58th in on-base percentage, and 51st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.